ForeSea: AI Forensic Search with Multi-modal Queries for Video Surveillance: : Benchmarking Grounded Multimodal Video Understanding

 We use videos from the UCF-Crime dataset~\cite{sultani2018real} and a semi-automated data engine to generate \emph{temporally grounded} and \emph{multimodal} video QA from dense captions, as illustrated in Figure~\ref{fig:data-engine}.
 The engine has 4 stages:

-{\textbf{\circled{1} Entity extraction:}} A text-only LLM\footnote{We use Qwen3-32B~\cite{yang2025qwen3} as LLM for QA text generation and Qwen2.5-VL-32B~\cite{bai2025qwen25vl} as LMM for spatial grounding in the data engine.} parses dense UCA~\cite{yuan2023surveillance} captions to extract human entity references (e.g., ``man in white shirt'').
+{\textbf{\circled{1} Entity extraction:}} A text-only LLM\footnote{Qwen3-32B~\cite{yang2025qwen3} for QA generation and Qwen2.5-VL-32B~\cite{bai2025qwen25vl} for spatial grounding.} parses dense UCA~\cite{yuan2023surveillance} captions to extract human entity references (e.g., ``man in white shirt'').
 Multiple references to the same individual are grouped, creating a list of timestamps per person.

 {\textbf{\circled{2} Visual grounding:}} We use a LMM to ground the extracted entities.
 For each timestamp from \circled{1}, we sample 8 frames uniformly within the annotated timestamp and ask the model to predict bounding boxes for the referred person.
 We then crop the bounding boxes and prompt the LMM again to verify the person's presence to prevent hallucinated coordinates.
 The crops of person entities are used as query images in multimodal questions of \oursbench{}.